pablo-iglesias/Microservice-POC/README.md

 1. Extend unit tests to cover Domain Factories
 2. Extend unit tests to cover Controllers and Models
 3. Implement reactive programming where possible
+4. Convert Page to an entity, promote relation with Role from 1:1 to 1:n
-4. Have the REST API to honor JSON API specification ([jsonapi.org](http://jsonapi.org/))
+5. Have the REST API to honor JSON API specification ([jsonapi.org](http://jsonapi.org/))
-5. Add localization support for application templates and REST API error messages
+6. Add localization support for application templates and REST API error messages
-6. Add by language content negotiation
+7. Add by language content negotiation